mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

     T = T0 "Specify initial value for T" annotation(...);

+.. todo:: where does it come if the textual description is not present? if it's always just before the ";", then just say it that way.

 Note that, just like with a declaration, the ``annotation`` follows the textual description (if present) and comes before the ``;`` that ends the equation.